sswahn/captcha/README.md

 - **User Interaction:** Users must click on the correct shapes in a specific order to complete the CAPTCHA successfully.

 - **Feedback:** The CAPTCHA provides feedback to the user by indicating whether they clicked on the correct shapes or not.

-- **Challenges:** The CAPTCHA presents a set of shapes, some of which are not required to be clicked, adding complexity to the challenge.